Abdullah-MRZA/Quran-API/README.md

-# Quran-Flashcards
+# Quran-API
-A program that generates flashcards, to aid in Quran memorisation
+A program that provides easy access to the Quran (and translation)

 > [!WARNING]
 > A work in progress